 Areas of Practice

-- The Best Lawyers in America®, Real Estate and Economic Development (2011 to date)
+- Best Lawyers in America® - Real Estate and Economic Development, Since 2011

 - Mid-South Super Lawyers® (by Thomson Reuters) Real Estate 2013–2019